-If the above were not enough, Coneval's 2022 poverty results indicate the effects on the social well-

-GRAPH 12.
-AVERAGE MONTHLY PER CAPITA SOCIAL PROGRAM TRANSFERS BY PERSON IN 2022 being of particular population groups, derived from various internal and external factors, including the COVID-19 health emergency (Coneval, n.d.2).
+If the above were not enough, Coneval's 2022 poverty results indicate the effects on the social wellbeing of particular population groups, derived from various internal and external factors, including the COVID-19 health emergency (Coneval, n.d.2).
 In particular, it is noted that some population groups face lower levels of wellbeing and systematic obstacles to the exercise of their social rights described in Table 5, such as the case of indigenous people, people with disabilities, children and adolescents, and the elderly population.